 Bill’s music has been performed in major cities and venues across the country including Le Poisson Rouge, Galapagos, Symphony Space, and Lincoln Center (New York), Woodruff Arts Center (Atlanta), the Atlas (Washington D.C.), Constellation (Chicago), MOCAD (Detroit), Initman Theater (Seattle), and the Hobby Center (Houston), and internationally in Europe, Asia, South America, and Australia.
 His music has received awards from Meet the Composer, ASCAP, and New Music USA.

 In addition to the concert stage, Bill’s music is regularly used by choreographers and dance companies throughout the country.
 Most recently he composed the music for The Secondary Colors, an evening-length collaboration with Karen Stokes Dance which was called “The most adventurous, if not spectacular, work this year” by Culture Map Houston.

 In 2004 he formed his own ensemble, Billband, to perform his music.
 Made up of today's most exciting and in-demand performers, the group has released two recordings on the Innova label to critical acclaim.
 Their 2013 release Towards Daybreak was a featured release on NPR, the Huffington Post, and iTunes Classical.

-As a concert producer, Bill has presented over 50 concerts in his Open Ears and Free Play concert series, gaining national recognition with three ASCAP/Chamber Music America Adventurous Programming Awards.
-Notable guests have included Prism, So Percussion, Lisa Moore, Todd Reynolds, Julia Wolfe, Talujon, Michael Lowenstern, and the Michael Gordon Band.
+Also active as a concert producer, Bill has presented over 50 events in his Open Ears and Free Play concert series, gaining national recognition with three ASCAP/Chamber Music America Adventurous Programming Awards.
+Notable guests have included eighth blackbird, Prism, So Percussion, Ethel, Lisa Moore, Todd Reynolds, Julia Wolfe, Talujon, Michael Lowenstern, and the Michael Gordon Band.

 For further information please visit www.billryanmusic.com